kevinsullivan/TMDE/README.md

 # Your Mathematics Development Environment
 ## Why you're here

-You're here because you want the coolest mathematical development environment ever, based on the Lean Prover (Community) and its library of formalized mathematics, with little configuring of your own computer.
-As long as you provide VSCode and Docker Desktop running properly on a Windows 10 or MacOS computer, we give you a Mathematics Development Environment based for now on the Lean Prover (Community) and its library of formalized mathematics.
-Off news for Windows 10 Home users: We cannot guarantee that Docker Deskop will run properly for you on a Windows Home computer.
-We recommend an easy upgrade to Windows 10 Professional or Education.
-Now just follow the yellow brick road .,..,.,..,.,...
+You're here because you want the coolest mathematical development environment ever, with very little configuring of your own computer required.
+You must provide VSCode and Docker Desktop running properly on a Windows 10 or MacOS computer.
+We then supply you with our Mathematics Development Environment opened to a new, GitHub-backed and VSCode-accessed project using Lean Prover and mathlib.
+The mixed news is that at present we cannot guarantee that Docker Deskop will run on a Windows 10 *Home* computer, even though it's advertised to.
+We advise that you obtain an upgrade key to update to Windows 10 Professional or Education.
+Now just follow the yellow brick road .,..,.

 ## .,,.. the Yellow Brick Road
 - Update your operating system: